base-org/web/apps/base-docs/base-learn/docs/inheritance/inheritance-exercise.md

 You'll have to do a more complicated set of deployments for this exercise.

 Deploy your `Salesperson` and `EngineeringManager` contracts.
+You don't need to separately deploy the other contracts.

 Use the following values:

 ### Salesperson